shamfinder/shamfinder/README.md

    - similar_char ... list of characters similar to original character (psnr >= 23.7)

-   - Δ  ...
+   - delta  ...
 Indicates how many pixels are different from the base image